hazelcast/hazelcast-jet/site/docs/api/sources-sinks.md

 The event journal is fault tolerant and supports exactly-once processing.

+For a full example, please see the [Stream Changes From IMap tutorial.](../tutorials/stream-imap)

 #### Map Sink

 By default, map sink expects items of type `Entry<Key, Value>` and will